 And the best part is, these pads come with three different sizes.
 You can choose the 6-inch, 8-inch, or the 10-inch option.

 Also, it is fully tunable.
 This means you can get the exact bounce you want.
-Also, you will love the bottom material, which is a gum rubber-coated.
+Also, you will love the bottom material, which is coated with a gum rubber.
 That means it will not slip or scratch the surface under.
 You can place it anywhere, and the feel will not change.

 I would highly recommend the Remo for kids and beginners.
 Those who don’t care about fancy material and features will find this product quite a fit.

 You should agree that we need such simple products.
 I mean, we have so many complicated drums today that sometimes it is just confusing.

 Besides, not everybody likes to spend a fortune on something nobody will hear you play.